steumarok/cpp_reflection_builder/README.md

 Main features are:
 - data member and function annotations
 - derived class support
-- annotation for required member
+- annotation for required members (disabling the build method at compile-time)
 - unique, shared and value object creation

 ## Functions